Signeky/H2OIr_and_GrIr/README.md

 ### Dynamics measurements - Figure 2 and 3
-	figure_dynamics.m MATLAB script to load and analyse the raw polarisation data for all substrates and produce a dynamic figure figure_Arrhenius.m MATLAB script to load raw polarisation on Ir(111) data and calculate the Arrhenius values
+	figure_dynamics.m MATLAB script to load and analyse the raw polarisation data for all substrates and produce a dynamic figure
+	NOTE: comment out line 274 and swap in line 275 to produce the inset to Figure 2b

+	figure_Arrhenius.m MATLAB script to load raw polarisation on Ir(111) data and calculate the Arrhenius values

 	Plot_dynamics_Ir125.m MATLAB 	script to load and analyse the raw polarisation data, as a function of dK, on Ir(111) (GM azimuth, 125 K)